 Gone are the days when every company in the retail industry aimed at opening a chain of big-box stores with a space of 110,000 plus sq. ft. offering a wide range of products cheaper than other retail stores, aimed at providing a one-stop shopping experience to the consumers and encouraging them to purchase in bulk to save money.
-The big-wigs of retail and consumer packaged goods (CPG) industry such as Target, Wal-Mart and Best Buy are now taking the path less trodden, literally.
+The big-wigs of retail and consumer packaged goods (CPG) industry such as Target, Wal-Mart, and Best Buy are now taking the path less trodden, literally.
 These players have joined the latest trend that has taken the retail industry by storm, everyone’s going small – it’s the new big.

 The “Smaller is Better” Philosophy

-The idea of giant big-box retail industry foraying into the small format stores was something that no one predicted, but today, retailers have begun devising new strategies owing to the ever-changing preferences and shopping habits of consumers.
+The idea of a giant big-box retail industry foraying into the small format stores was something that no one predicted, but today, retailers have begun devising new strategies owing to the ever-changing preferences and shopping habits of consumers.
 “Why go Small?”, You ask.
 Here’s why,

-- These stores can be used to mirror the local needs of customers, with product range and assortment tailored specifically to the demographics of that area.
+These stores can be used to mirror the local needs of customers, with product range and assortment tailored specifically to the demographics of that area.

 Small Stores – What’s in it For You?

 For decades, the retail scenario in the Americas has been dominated by big-box store giants, but there has been a slow and gradual shift towards the so-called smaller footprint stores.
-For the consumers, this reeks of higher ‘convenience’ and ‘accessibility’.
+For the consumers, this reeks of higher ‘convenience’ and ‘accessibility.
 It means more locations closer to where the consumers are present, thereby translating into a much faster and convenient shopping experience for all.
 The small-store format is a promise of a quick and easy experience to cajole the consumers to actually make an effort to visit a physical store.

 The Big and Small of Everything: Retail Industry Driven by Data